Blog

 Google's Gemini 3.1 Flash TTS sits at #2 on the Artificial Analysis Speech Arena — Elo 1209, behind only Cartesia Sonic 3.5 (1218) and ahead of ElevenLabs Eleven v3 (1184).
 The Arena scores blind 30-second clips.
 We ran a ten-minute take.
 At length, the model ranked second is the only one of the three that breaks.

-Voice-AI vendors compete on language counts the way phone makers used to compete on megapixels.
-The published benchmarks, vendor docs, and developer forums tell a quieter story: 'supported' is a marketing word, and the floor it hides is lower than anyone says out loud.
+Voice-AI vendors compete on language counts like phone makers once competed on megapixels.
+Their own docs tell a quieter story: 'supported' is a coverage word, and the floor it hides is a word error rate under 50% — one word wrong in every two.

 Speech-to-speech models closed the reasoning gap with text LLMs in 2026.
 The gap that's left — observability, cost predictability, component swap — is the one that actually decides production architecture.